 One of the most interesting Hawaii facts that sets it apart from other states is how to refer to the people living there.

 While people living in Washington are called Washingtonians and people who live in California are called Californians, only people with Hawaiian blood can be called Hawaiians.
+They are the only ones with true Hawaiian ancestry.

 People who were born and raised in Hawaii are called “locals.”
 And people who move to Hawaii are called “Hawaii residents.”